Anand-KH/Dynamic-Form/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Dependencies

+Integrate the Ant Design look and feel in Angular using the `ng-zorro-antd` package.
+Explore their [documentation](https://github.com/NG-ZORRO/ng-zorro-antd) for detailed implementation steps and usage guidelines.

 ## Screen Shots

 Images of Forms before validation